 The negative effects of complaining are detrimental to you from your mindset to your belief system.
 Being quite or silent on an issue can sometimes help you.

 Do you agree that these are some of the effects?
-Do you know of any other effects I have not mentioned?
+Do you know of any other effects when you don't stop complaining I have not mentioned?

 Do share and tell in the comments section below.
 Also share this with your friends and family, sharing is caring.